learnflight/learnflight.github.io/source/_posts/2014-03-01-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 A Component is just a constructor with properties mixed into its prototype.
 It comes with a set of basic functionality such as event handling and Component registration.
 {% endblockquote %}

-In Flight a component instance cannot be referenced directly; it communicates with other components via events.
+In Flight a component communicates with other components via events, functions are not accessible on the component instance.

 {% codeblock components/color_stats.js lang:js %}